agilepathway/available-pets-consumer-contract/README.md

 7. [Consumer-Driven-Contract-Testing](https://meta.stoplight.io/docs/prism/docs/guides/03-validation-proxy.md#end-to-end-contract-testing)
    - allows service design to be driven by the verified needs of consumers
    - [ensures that consumer test stubs stay in sync with the implementation](https://meta.stoplight.io/docs/prism/docs/guides/03-validation-proxy.md#assisting-api-consumer-integration)
-8. Enables different languages to be used easily - can choose Python for the client SDK and Java for the server implementation, for instance
+8. Enables different languages to be used easily - can choose Python for the contract tests and Java for the API implementation, for instance

 ## Running the specs
 ### Prerequisites